 Unfortunately we had to pull our boys out due to unorganized teachers and lack of leadership.

 Sherman Oaks Elementary Charter School is a charter elementary school in Los Angeles.
 The principal of Sherman Oaks Elementary Charter School is Kerry Harr.
-841 children attend Sherman Oaks Elementary Charter School and are mostly Asian; White, non-Hispanic; and Hispanic.
+841 students attend Sherman Oaks Elementary Charter School and identify as Asian; White, non-Hispanic; and Hispanic.
 12% of the Sherman Oaks Elementary Charter School students are "limited in English proficiency."
-22% of the 841 students here are paying reduced lunch prices.
+22% of the 841 students here get reduced lunch prices.
 The ratio of students to teachers at Sherman Oaks Elementary Charter School is 19:1.
 Kester Avenue Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture

 - Martial arts self defense